-Michigan's water conservation and efficiency program is being implemented.
+All components of Michigan's water conservation and efficiency program have been implemented.
 The foundation of the program, the water withdrawal assessment process, has been in effect since 2009.
 Sector-based water conservation measures are required to be reviewed annually by all large water users.
+Additional state funding resources have recently been allocated to bolster program areas of need.
 From the beginning, it has been recognized that the program would continually adapt and that the staff would be open to changes necessary for improvement and enhancement.
 Michigan has shown a strong commitment to this forward-looking approach, continuing to improve its program, and remains dedicated to the betterment of the program and to upholding the ideals of the Compact.